daveyarwood/blog.djy.io/src/_drafts/why-im-rewriting-alda-in-go-and-kotlin.md

 always have.
 (Actually, it's even better now!)

-The other thing is that the general pattern that I've come up with here can be used to create an Alda DSL in basically _any_ programming language.
+The other thing is that the general pattern that I've come up with here can be used to create an Alda DSL in practically _any_ programming language.
 Contributors have created Alda libraries in Ruby ([alda-rb]) and Julia ([Alda.jl][alda-jl]), and I've even written [a guide][alda-library-guide] to help programmers roll their own Alda library for their favorite language.
-I'm excited to see what other libraries people will come up with!
+I can't wait to see what other libraries people will come up with!

-> TODO: Write some kind of summary.
-Maybe talk about the upcoming Alda v2
+# Alda v2: coming soon!

-> release and what people can expect.
+Hopefully I've made it clear enough why I chose to reimplement Alda in Go and Kotlin.
+I also gave you a little taste of what's to come with the next version of Alda, which I'm very excited about.
+I'll be writing more soon about the upcoming release of Alda 2.0, so stay tuned!

 # Comments?